Admissions and Aid

 Ph.D.
 Program Funding

-All newly admitted students to the Ph.D. program in Educational Policy Studies receive at least four academic years of funding from a combination of school or university fellowships; teaching assistantships; and/or project/research assistantships.
-In addition, all students receive tuition remission, have access to health insurance, and a competitive living stipend for their first five academic years of study.
+All newly admitted students to the Ph.D. program in Educational Policy Studies receive a funding package, typically five academic years, from a combination of school or university fellowships; teaching assistantships; and/or project/research assistantships.
+These fellowships/assistantships provide tuition remission, access to health insurance, and a competitive living stipend.
 Details on your exact funding package will be provided at the time of admission.
+Please note that funding is contingent on satisfactory academic progress, satisfactory performance of assigned work duties, and the availability of resources.